 What is money laundering and why is it such an issue?

 Money laundering refers to the disguise of funds generated by criminal activity.
-Fraudsters are able to ‘wash’ the dirty money through a legitimate source to make it seem like the money was generated legally.
+Fraudsters can ‘wash’ the dirty money through a legitimate source to make it seem like the money was generated legally.
 Money laundering significantly increased in the last decade, and the cost of compliance has also risen.
-Large companies filed more than double the number of suspicious activity reports in 2018 compared to 2007.
+Large companies filed more than double the number of suspicious activity reports in 2018 compared to 2007

-Despite this growth, 41% of financial institutions are still inadequate at meeting anti money laundering compliance requirements.
-With the likes of the US Patriot Act, Bank Secrecy Act and other anti-money laundering law, is it any wonder that enterprises are struggling to keep up with the regulators?
+Despite this growth, 41% of financial institutions are still inadequate at meeting anti-money laundering compliance requirements.
+With the likes of the United States Patriot Act, Bank Secrecy Act, and other anti-money laundering laws (AML), is it any wonder that enterprises are struggling to keep up with the regulators?

 Even with good internal controls in place, corporate money laundering can happen – and it puts your senior leaders at risk.
-Not only does money laundering put pressure on your people, it also exposes your entire supply chain, customers and vendors.
-And we all know how much trust and reputation is important in business relationships: having your company involved in money laundering might ruin what you’ve been building for years.
+Not only does money laundering put pressure on your people, but it also exposes your entire supply chain, customers, and vendors.
+And we all know how much trust and reputation are important in business relationships: having your company involved in money laundering might ruin what you’ve been building for years.

 How does money laundering work at a corporate level?